Β ,Santorini is one of the most famous Greek islands known, mostly, as a romantic summer destination.

 - Before arrival to Greece, you should fill in Passenger Locator Form (PLF)

-On arrival to the Santorini airport, we were requested to show PLF form and vaccine/covid test certificates.
+The airport authorities of Santorini are asking everyone to show their PLF form and vaccine/covid test certificates.

 Face masks are (officially) mandatory when entering taxi, bus, shops, restaurants, hotel reception areas and similar.